UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     - [This R script](plot_benchmark_results.R)

-- Copy-paste the results of the previous exercise into a comma-seperated file called `my_results.csv`.
+- Copy-paste the results of the previous exercise into a comma-separated file called `my_results.csv`.
   Add the following text as a first line:

 ```text